ducanhdoan/C_programming/README.md

 1)The first is a racing car game that will play in your local computer

 2)The second is a racing car game that is built to be played in a microcontroller.

+Cygwin is required to be installed in local computer before programs can be run.
+Relevant libraries can be found in respective folders